4 Smart Financial Goals and the Best Ways To Achieve Them

 “You will sleep well if you commit funds to low-risk investments like money market funds or Treasury bills, but your investments will not grow substantially and may even have trouble keeping pace with inflation.
 You will eat well by consistently investing in stocks.

 “Now, taking more risk doesn’t mean ‘swinging for the fences,'” he cautioned.
 “There are prudent ways to take risks and [there are] stupid ways.
 A popular cryptocurrency commercial says, ‘Fortune favors the brave.’
 While that may be true, fortune doesn’t favor the stupid.
-Taking risk in unproven assets, like cryptocurrencies or meme stocks, is popular with many.
+Taking risks in unproven assets, like cryptocurrencies or meme stocks, is popular with many.
 Investing in speculative assets is not prudent risk-taking.”

 Generate Multiple Incomes